 Look here: Northern Lights & Chena Hot Springs Tour

 Read next: 20 Unique Things To Do In Homer Alaska.
 Do not miss Homer when in Alaska.
-It is my fave Alaskan City with a very eclectic vibe.
+It is my favorite Alaskan City with a very eclectic vibe.

 5) There Are Lots Of Wild Animals In Alaska But You May Not See Any Or You May See A Lot!

-Let us face it, seeing wild animals such as black bears, grizzly bears, moose, and elk are pretty high on just about everyone’s list when traveling to Alaska.
+Let us face it, seeing wild animals such as black bears, grizzly bears, moose, and elk is pretty high on just about everyone’s list when traveling to Alaska.

 On one of our RV trips to Alaska, my family and I did not see any wild animals at all.